junxit/us-congress-bills-114/metadata.md

 - 2015-02-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 12.
 - 2015-07-16 — Passed Senate without amendment by Voice Vote. (consideration: CR S5158-5163; text as passed Senate: CR S5158-5162)
 - 2015-07-16 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.(consideration: CR S5158-5163; text as passed Senate: CR S5158-5162)
+- 2015-07-17 — Message on Senate action sent to the House.
+- 2015-07-20 — Received in the House.
+- 2015-07-20 — Referred to the House Committee on Education and the Workforce.